STEP Home Students in Action Portal (SIA) Portal About STEP STEP Alumni About CSTEP CSTEP Alumni Day of Service Calendar of Events

 • The display board should be freestanding.

-• Each student is allowed a maximum of ONE (1) POSTER, and is responsible for any special equipment (i.e. display boards, extension cords, laptops, LCD Projector, Internet access, etc.).
+• Each student is allowed a maximum of ONE (1) POSTER, and is responsible for any special equipment (i.e. display boards, extension cords, laptops, iPads, LCD Projector, Internet access, etc.).

 • Abstracts that are more than 150 words in length will not be accepted for the competition.
-Abstracts will be returned and eliminated from the competition.

 The Basic Components of an Abstract